 3D indoor maps are gaining acceptance in facilities such as health care centers, warehouses, and spaces spread over large areas and have multiple assets/people to track and render images of.
 A recent study explains how 3D indoor maps can be developed using Microsoft Kinect V2.0.

 Also, read our blog What Are Indoor Maps?
 How Can They Benefit Large Facilities?

 Features of Indoor Navigational Technology

 This system can offer the highest accuracy in locating assets while helping navigation of users within the facility.

 The system supports multiple users on the application and continues to work offline as well.

 No extensive hardware

-Indoor navigation technology needs minimum additional hardware as it can adapt well to existing networks.
-Only beacons maybe added depending on the quantity of assets to be located.
+This technology needs minimum additional hardware as it can adapt well to existing networks.
+Only beacons may be added depending on the number of assets to be located.
 Users will use the app on their Smartphone anyway.

-Through the navigation platform messages could be sent to users to alert them on safety tips and emergency regulations.
+With the help of indoor navigation, platform messages could be sent to users to alert them on safety tips and emergency regulations.